We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 That’s anxiety — our body’s natural response to stress.

-If you haven’t recognized your triggers yet, here are a few common: your first day at a new job, meeting your partner’s family, or giving a presentation in front of a lot of people.
-Everyone has different triggers, and identifying them is one of the most important steps to coping and managing anxiety attacks.
+If you haven’t recognized your triggers yet, here are a few common ones: your first day at a new job, meeting your partner’s family, or giving a presentation in front of a lot of people.
+Everyone has different triggers, and identifying them is one of the most important steps to coping with and managing anxiety attacks.

 Identifying your triggers can take some time and self-reflection.
 In the meantime, there are things you can do to try to help calm or quiet your anxiety from taking over.

 If your anxiety is sporadic and getting in the way of your focus or tasks, there are some quick natural remedies that could help you take control of the situation.

 If your anxiety is focused around a situation, such as being worried about an upcoming event, you may notice the symptoms are short-lived and usually subside after the anticipated event takes place.